 Klapparstigur 38, Reykjavik 101, Iceland

-Look Behind a Museum: Behind the Ásmundarsafn building of the Reykjavik Art Museum in Laugardalur, you’ll spot many of Ásmundur Sveinsson’s sculptures.
-I’ve visited Reykjavik several times and never knew that his former home is now part of the museum system.
-You can walk up to and around each of them and really take them in.
+Behind the Ásmundarsafn building of the Reykjavik Art Museum in Laugardalur, you’ll spot many of Ásmundur Sveinsson’s sculptures.
+Consequently, I’ve visited Reykjavik several times and never knew that his former home is now part of the museum system.
+While you can admire from a distance, you can also walk up to them.
+Walk up and around each of them and really take them in.
 I have always liked the “Water Carrier.”
-She looks like every woman who struggles to get through the day.
+As a result, she looks like every woman who struggles to get through the day.

 TSG Tip: The “Water Carrier” wasn’t originally considered beautiful enough to be on display in the heart of the city.
 She sat on a hill in Öskjuhlíd until 2011, when she was moved to Bankastraeti and Laekjargata in the center of Reykjavik where she now stands proudly as a reminder of the hardships of her people.